 In addition to combating male and female pattern genetic hair loss (androgenetic alopecia), the technique has the potential for use as a treatment for patients with severe skin injuries, such as burn victims, or sufferers of chronic conditions like scarring alopecias.
 In these cases, the absence of hair follicles had limited the usefulness of transplanted skin.
 With the ability to clone follicles, this problem can potentially be overcome.

 Dr. Christiano, a colleague of Dr. Bernstein’s at Columbia University, is a world-renowned hair geneticist and a sufferer of alopecia areata, an autoimmune disease that creates bald spots on the scalp.
 In investigating the causes of her own balding, Dr. Christiano embarked on a career that led to she and her team identifying multiple genes associated with the disease.
-Her co-study leader, Dr. Jahoda, is professor of stem cell sciences at Durham University and co-director of the North East England Stem Cell Institute.
-The lead author of the study, Dr. Higgins, is associate research scientist in the dermatology department at Columbia University.
+Her co-study leader, Dr. Jahoda, is a professor of stem cell sciences at Durham University and co-director of the North East England Stem Cell Institute.
+The lead author of the study, Dr. Higgins, is an associate research scientist in the dermatology department at Columbia University.

-The study called, “Microenvironmental reprogramming by three dimensional culture enables dermal papilla cells to induce de novo human hair-follicle growth,” and published in the Proceedings of the National Academy of Sciences (PNAS).
+The study called, “Microenvironmental reprogramming by three-dimensional culture enables dermal papilla cells to induce de novo human hair-follicle growth,” and published in the Proceedings of the National Academy of Sciences (PNAS).
 The human hair follicles in this study were donated by volunteer hair transplant patients at Bernstein Medical – Center for Hair Restoration in New York City.
 We are appreciative of our patients who participated in this research.

-Higgins, C.A., Chen, J.C., Cerise, J.E., Jahoda, C.A., Christiano, A.M.: Microenvironmental reprogramming by three dimensional culture enables dermal papilla cells to induce de novo human hair-follicle growth.
+Higgins, C.A., Chen, J.C., Cerise, J.E., Jahoda, C.A., Christiano, A.M.: Microenvironmental reprogramming by three-dimensional culture enables dermal papilla cells to induce de novo human hair-follicle growth.
 PNAS, 2013; doi: 10.1073/pnas.1309970110.